 Ipconfig /release command release or remove the current IP configuration.

 Ipconfig /renew command request your DHCP client to renegotiate an IP address lease with the DHCP server on your router.

-And performing ipconfig /flushdns command clear your DNS cache, remove old and inaccurate DNS information.
-You can read with details the use of flush DNS command from here.
+And performing ipconfig /flushdns command clear your DNS cache, and remove old and inaccurate DNS information.
+You can read details of the use of the flush DNS command from here.

 Did you find this helpful?
-Let us know on comment below, also read:
+Let us know on the comment below, also read: